faizilham/msc-thesis/main/ch5_general_function.typ

 = Generalized Utilization Analysis

-While the simplified model of the problem is useful as a starting point, in practice we require a more sophisticated model.
-In this chapter we generalize the forward analysis of the simplified model to include all functions other than `create` and `utilize`.
+While the simplified model of the problem is useful as a starting point, in practice we need a more sophisticated model that can handle utilizations through any functions and not just `create` and `utilize`.
 We start by defining what can a function do in relation to utilizable values.
 A function can utilize any of its utilizable arguments, similiar to the `utilize` function.
 A function that returns a utilizable types is also regarded as a value-constructing function, just like the `create` function.
 Accordingly, a utilizable value that escapes a function through the return statement should also be regarded as utilized inside that function. @lst:TopLevelUtilEx shows an example of how some functions may affect utilization.
 The `utilizeTwo` function utilizes both of its arguments, while the `newUtilizable` function is basically an intermediary for a `create` function and thus its behavior is the same as `create`.

 The `passThrough` function behavior is quite unintuitive at the first glance since it only returns an existing value instead of a new one.
 There are two ways to handle this case.
 First, we can declare that the function does not use its argument and the return value is an alias to the argument.
 The second way is to declare that the function uses its argument and then return a new utilizable value.
 While the first way is the more accurate description of `passThrough` behavior, we choose the second description in this model since it bypasses the aliasing problem, and if we want to add a more accurate alias analysis in the future it can be easily modified by disabling the return-means-utilize behavior for argument values.

 #listing("Top level functions utilization examples")[```kt
 fun utilizeTwo(a: Utilizable, b: Utilizable) { // Utilize a and b